 Financial assistance is available for eligible students.

-Rainbow Centre works with bus vendors to offer transport for those residing within the respective catchment areas of the campus that applicants are posted to.
+Rainbow Centre works with bus vendors to offer transport for those residing within the respective catchment areas of the campuses.
 Parents should liaise with the vendors to make arrangements and payment for transport to and from school.